-The blind swordsman is an absolute badass in Mortal Kombat 1.
-Kenshi is an old fan-favorite character returning for this chapter in the series.
+Kenshi is one of my favorites and an old fan-favorite character returning for this chapter in the series.
 Moreover, he wields an imposing sword, Sento, with the mystical powers of his ancestors.
 This allows Kenshi to summon his ancestor’s powers during every fight.

-Your ability to summon a spirit makes Kenshi this high on the Mortal Kombat 1-tier list.
+Your ability to summon a spirit makes Kenshi this high on the tier list.
 Moreover, this spirit is called through your special sword, Sento, and allows you to have two fighters simultaneously.
-It may be overwhelming at first to manage two fighters.
-However, soon, you will be able to block and land attacks simultaneously.

-There may be a slight bias here, but the name is enough to land Scorpion on the S tier of the Mortal Kombat 1 list.
+There may be a slight bias here, but the name is enough to land Scorpion on the S tier.
 Scorpion has been part of the franchise since the very start.
 Moreover, Scorpion has some of the game’s most iconic moves and voice lines.
-Most of his iconic moves make a return for this entry in the franchise.

 Scorpion has a solid move set, which makes him an ideal choice for ranged and close combat.
-Moreover, most players can pick and learn Scorpion’s moves quickly.
 Additionally, if you are a franchise veteran, you will soon realize that Scorpion plays like he always has, despite the combat being further fine-tuned.

-The iconic ‘Get Over Here’ move is still present, which may be enough for most players to pick him as their fighter.
+One of my favorites, the iconic ‘Get Over Here’ move, is still present, which may be enough for most players to pick him as their fighter.

 This movie star, one of Earthrealm’s greatest defenders, is one of the series’ favorite characters.
-Johnny Cage returns for Mortal Kombat 1, and he’s still the arrogant yet soft-at-heart fighter.
-However, what makes Johnny Cage the best are the absolute best move sets he comes with.
+Johnny Cage returns for Mortal Kombat 1, and he’s still an arrogant yet honorable fighter.
+Playing with Cage has made me realize how difficult it is to block his attacks.

-This time in the franchise, Cage is better than ever.
+Additionally, this time in the franchise, I found Cage to be better than ever.
 His move sets are easy to learn and quickly break your opponent’s spirits.
-Moreover, Cage is one of the fastest fighters in the game.
 Most of his move sets are designed for close-range combat, so you must keep your enemies close.

 Johnny Cage has various moves that players can string together to land some of the meanest combos.
 Furthermore, adding a Hype Meter allows players to not only taunt their opponents but also chain together more special moves.

-Liu Kang is another fan-favorite character returning to this soft reboot of the franchise.
-Moreover, this time, the God of Fire is the creator of this new timeline.
-Even after being all-powerful, Liu Kang still plays very much the same.
-This is great; veteran players can easily pick him back up without worry.
+Liu Kang is another of the Earth’s greatest defenders and a fan-favorite character returning to this franchise reboot.
+Moreover, this time, the God of Fire is a Titan and the creator of this new timeline.

 His abilities may seem complicated as he is the only character to play with time.
-Nevertheless, once you learn a few combos, you can realize the full potential of this character.
+I recommend you learn a few of his combos to realize this character’s full potential.
 Geras is mainly a grappler and brawler, so you are required to be close to your opponent.
-However, his abilities allow you to close the gap and hold your opponent in their place.

 A – Tier Fighters